dpryan79/MethIndelRealigner/README.md

  * Compare time requirements with BisSNP
  * Ensure validity of results on a non-trivial example!!!
  * Add examples and actual documentation to the README.md
  * During graph DFS traversal, only vertices with in-degree >1 need to be tracked.
 This is similar to a clever memory-saving trick that minia uses.
- * Consider adding a "maximum breadth" parameter.
-This would limit the maximum number of paths traversing a graph, likely just resulting in not realigning a heap of alignments if this limit is exceeded.
-This would result in significant speed improvement in low-complexity regions, which probably wouldn't realign well anyway.
+Similarly, switching to a hash would use a little more memory but end up being faster.
  * Add a license (probably MIT-style)
  * Add CRAM support.